saum25/AM_synthesis_thesis_results/README.md

-# Activation_maximisation_audio_thesis_results
+# AM_audio_thesis_results
-Results of the AM experiments in the PhD thesis.

-This repository contains the results of the Activation-Maximisation experiments the PhD thesis.
+This repository contains the results of the Activation Maximisation experiments the PhD thesis.